 How do I pay my application fee?

-On the payment page, you can pay your application fee by debit/credit card or check (note that electronic checks must be from US bank accounts only).
-If you are paying by check, see these instructions.
+On the payment page, you can pay your application fee by debit/credit card.

 Note: Once payment is authorized, your application is final, and you can no longer make changes to it.

 Your debit/credit card information is encrypted during transmission from your browser to our server and during payment authorization.
 None of your debit/credit card information is stored in our database.

 A fee waiver means that the school will accept an application without payment.
 There are several different kinds of fee waivers, and all of them have the same end result: they allow you to complete your application and submit it without entering any payment information (such as a credit card number).
 In some cases, you will need to enter a waiver code into the form, and the application fee will then be changed to /usr/local/applyweb/modperl-bin/instruct.
 In other cases, the waiver is automatic, and you won't see any fee at all.
 Or, you can submit a fee waiver request with your application, and the school will review your request and let you know whether they accepted or denied it, and send a message letting you know either way.
 If your request was denied, you'll need to submit payment before your application is officially submitted.